The California Institute of Earth Art and Architecture in Hesperia, CA.

 Khalili founded Cal-Earth as a non-profit in 1991 with the philosophy that everyone deserves a sound shelter as a basic human right, that everyone should be able to build a house for him or herself and the best way to do so is using sustainable construction materials readily available such as earth.

-Khalili also is known for his Geltaftan Earth-and-Fire construction system aka, Ceramic Houses.
+Khalili is also known for his Geltaftan Earth-and-Fire construction system aka, ceramic houses.

 Brick Dome Interior

 Dwellings may be used as temporarily shelters or stabilized, waterproofed, and finished with plaster to create a permanent building.
 Originally from Iran, Khalili’s structures and building techniques are inspired and informed by centuries of earth building found throughout the Middle East and North Africa.
 Cal-Earth’s coiled Superadobe forms arches, domes, vaults, and apses using local materials are easy and cheap to come by.
 Overall construction of Superadobe is inexpensive, affordable, and sustainable to build.

 Construction techniques may be taught to local laborers in a matter of days providing them with supplemental labor skills.